15 best knowledge management software and tools for 2023

 Notable customers: Blend, HubSpot, Audi, Twilio, LinkedIn, The New York Times, NASA, Illumina, Docker, Morningstar, GoPro

-Confluence is a wiki software that is used by businesses as a digital workspace for teams to exchange knowledge.
+Confluence is a wiki software businesses useas a digital workspace for teams to exchange knowledge.
 It’s a knowledge base for storing, sharing, and reviewing information, as well as providing feedback.
-Confluence allows for third-party integrations and some add-ons and can search files.
+Confluence allows third-party integrations and some add-ons and can search files.
 Users can produce new “topics” by putting files into the wiki.

 Key knowledge management features: